KenSciResearch/fairMLHealth/README.md

 ## New in Version 1.0.0!
 We've reorganized library to make things more intuitive and added some useful new features:
-* evaluate measures for regression analysis
+* Evaluate measures for regression analysis
-* stack stratified tables by cohort groups
+* Stack stratified tables by cohort groups
-* use a single **compare** function to compare any number of models
+* Use a single **compare** function to compare any number of models

 ## Tool Contents
 - ### [Documentation and References](docs/README.md)